 — Amelia Diedrich, San Mateo County Deputy District Attorney

 AdvisingThe Undergraduate Director is Professor Clare Colquitt.
-To schedule an Undergraduate advising appointment, please refer to sdsu.campus.eab.com.
+You schedule an advising appointment through EAB.